Your adventure. Your way.

-Transfer from the Las Vegas, McCarren International Airport to Red Rock Canyon National Conservation Area via HWY 215 to HWY 159 • Drive through Red Rock Canyon National Conservation Area to witness towering red sandstone peaks, Native American Petroglyphs, and seasonal waterfalls along the Keystone Thrust Fault.
+Transfer from your Las Vegas accommodation to the Red Rock Canyon National Conservation Area via HWY 215 to HWY 159 • Drive through Red Rock Canyon National Conservation Area to witness towering red sandstone peaks, Native American Petroglyphs, and seasonal waterfalls along the Keystone Thrust Fault.

 Transfer from Red Rock Canyon National Conservation Area to Death Valley West via HWY 160 • Take a tour of Death Valley National Park: highlights include Scotty’s Castle, Badwater Basin, Ubehebe Crater, Salt Creek, Pink Jeep Tours, and many hiking trails.

 Waterfalls are best seen in the springtime between March and May.

 Wave goodbye to your Death Valley Lodging and transfer to Sequoia National Park • Head West toward Lone Pine until you are able to see Mt.
 Whitney, the tallest mountain in the lower 48 • From there you will drive south on HWY 395 along the East side of Sequoia National Park, getting a brief glimpse of the giant forest ahead.

 Follow the Kern River to Lake Isabella and get the chance to view Mountain Mesa for plenty of photo opportunities • This scenic bi-way is well worth the extra few minutes.
 Stop in the town of Bakersfield or Visalia for last-minute supplies or dinner before heading via HWY 198 through the South entrance of Sequoia National Park to your accommodation for the night.